-Out of all places to visit in Kurukshetra Brahma Sarovar tops the list.
+Out of all places to visit Kurukshetra, Brahma Sarovar tops the list.
 Cross the big entrance and you will land at Asia’s largest man-made water tank spreading across 3600 ft in length and 1500 ft broad and around 45 ft deep.
 It is divided into two parts by a beautifully designed road by artists.
 This holy place is associated with Lord Brahma, the creator of the Universe.
 It is said that Brahma created the universe from this land.
 The tank was excavated by King Kuru, an ancestor of Pandavas and Kauravas.

-As per legends, it is said Yudhister constructed a tower in the middle of the pond to celebrate the victory during the biggest war Mahabharata.
+As per legends, it is said Yudhister constructed a tower in the middle of the pond to celebrate the victory during the biggest war in Mahabharata.
 It is also believed that Duryodhan used it as a place for hiding himself underwater on the final day of the Mahabharat.

 Shiva Temple: After crossing the big entrance of the Brahm Sarovar, take a left, and within a few meters, you can reach to Shiva mandir (Sarveshwar Mahadev.) by a concrete bridge in the water and it is believed that the Shivalinga in this temple was installed by Lord Brahma itself.

-The holy pond: Sarovar is believed to contain powerful spiritual energies and a holy dip in the water during a solar eclipse is considered equal to a thousand of Asvamedha Yajnas.
+The holy pond: Sarovar is believed to contain powerful spiritual energies and a holy dip in the water during a solar eclipse is considered equal to a thousand Asvamedha Yajnas.
 There are many ghats to change clothes but you need to walk a little bit

-At dawn and dusk, it’s magical and you will see lots of local people doing walking on a daily basis, making Facebook live videos/tik-tok videos, etc. Don’t miss out to capture the sunset on the right-hand side of the pond in the evening.
+At dawn and dusk, it’s magical and you will see lots of local people walking on a daily basis, making Facebook live videos/tik-tok videos, etc. Don’t miss out to capture the sunset on the right-hand side of the pond in the evening.
 During winters several migratory birds stop at the water to quench their thirst en route to their destination.

-Activities: You can feed the fishes in this pond, you may bring wheat flour or you can get it there in just INR 10, but watch out your feet it may be very slippery.
+Activities: You can feed the fish in this pond, you may bring wheat flour or you can get it there in just INR 10, but watch out for your feet it may be very slippery.
 You may try doing a parikrama of the entire complex, it would be around 4-5 km.
 You may see people taking baths/swimming in the water body, you may try the same but don’t cross the railing as the water is 45 deep afterward (Tip: wear socks if you are getting into the pond, it will create friction and avoid slips).

 Bronze Chariot: On the left side of the road lies the Big Bronze chariot depicting the delivery of a sermon by Lord Krishna to Arjuna.
 It is a good picture point for all tourists.
 Don’t miss the evening Aarti happening just behind the chariot on a ghat.

-Gita Jayanti: The pool offers a breath-taking sight during the Gita Jayanti celebrations are held each year in the last week of November and early December when a ‘deep daan’ ceremony of floating lamps in water and (Aarti) occurs.
+Gita Jayanti: The pool offers a breathtaking sight during the Gita Jayanti celebrations are held each year in the last week of November and early December when a ‘deep daan’ ceremony of floating lamps in water and (Aarti) occurs.
 The celebration continues for about seven days to praise the birth of Bhagavad Geeta.
 You can watch shows, dance exhibitions, social missions, displays, holy functions, and competitions that are coordinated.
 Likewise, some talented craftsmen visit the Brahma Sarovar from all over the country and put their stalls.
 It is like the mini Surajkund Mela of Faridabad